Shovik-2004/Data_Structure_and_Algorithm/README.md

 # Data_Structure_and_Algorithm
-This repo has codes related Data Structures
+This repo has codes related to Data Structures